Lockheed F-94 Starfires in 1/72 scale

 logo on the nose.

 and this is the kit...
 (You can note that the paint is too dull on the model.
-When building it now, I would recommend the ALCLAD II metal system ).
+When modelling it now, I would recommend the ALCLAD II metal system).

 Inside the cockpit some details can